revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-39. Imagine you are handling a "company" database which has one table as "department" and your manager is asking you to give the details of those employees who joined in januaray month of 2022.
+39. Imagine you are handling a "company" database which has one table as "department" and your manager is asking you to give the details of those employees who joined in January of 2022.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)